pyroll-project/pyroll-docs/docs/index.md

 - identify possible pit holes and sources of errors
 - design a new process or optimize an exising one
 - lower energy consumption and production costs.

+A typical rolling simulation will need the following inputs:

+- shape, temperature and material data of the workpiece put in the first pass
+- geometry of roll passes
+  - groove shapes
+  - roll diameter
+  - roll gap (distance between roll barrels)
+- kinetics of roll passes, usually by means of the rolls' rotational frequencies
+- plant geometry, distances between rolling stands
+- elastic properties of the rolling stands and rolls, if desired.

+Classic values of interest from a rolling simulation include:

+- roll forces and torques to determine if the stand withstands the forces and the engines are powerful enough
+- filling of the grooves, to:
+  - ensure full-filling in the last pass to obtain desired cross-section shape
+  - avoid over-filling in the other stands to prevent surface defects
+- temperature evolution of the workpiece in conjunction with microstructure evolution to obtain desired material properties.

 PyRolL's implementation in Python leverages the full power of Python's scientific community and package toolbox like [numpy](https://numpy.org), [scipy](https://scipy.org), [pandas](https://pandas.pydata.org), [matplotlib](https://matplotlib.org) and [Jupyter](https://jupyter.org) for the analysis and post-processing of the simulation results.
 PyRolL must not be understood as a click'n'run tool for generation of colorful images, but as a toolbox for an engineer or scientist, who has basic understanding of rolling theory and materials science, as well as basic skills in programming.